How to Use Domain Mapping When You’re Not Running Multisite

 Go to your domain registrar’s admin screen and edit one of the following options:

-I use Big Wet Fish for my domains: here’s their admin screen for changing nameservers:
+I use Big Wet Fish for my domains.
+Here’s their admin screen for changing nameservers:

 The screen for your domain registrar will look different but will be essentially similar.
 You get the nameservers from your hosting provider – they’ll send these when you sign up and you can find them in their admin screens or on cPanel.
-I use Siteground for my hosting, and they display their nameservers in cPanel:
+I use SiteGround for my hosting, and they display their nameservers in cPanel:

-So that gives me the values I need to add to my registrar’s nameservers admin screen.
+That gives me the values I need to add to my registrar’s nameservers admin screen.

 I’ve mentioned above that if you don’t want your domain’s email address hosted with your hosting provider, you can edit this on your hosting account.
 This means that your DNS for email will redirect twice.
 If you want to avoid this and either keep email with the domain registrar or direct it somewhere else (such as Gmail) from your registrar’s admin screens, you can do this by editing the CNAME value for your domain instead.